turingschool/backend-curriculum-site/module1/lessons/intro_to_arrays_arts_and_crafts.md

 * `insert`
 * `shuffle`

 As we go, we'll work side-by-side with our physical Array model and with an IRB/Pry session.
+Have a student help by demonstrating interaction with manipulatives or on the board.

 1. Lay down your large piece of paper and write `data` in large letters.
 This is the name of your variable holding you collection.
 How many elements are in your collection so far?
 2. Put the empty `0` cup on the paper.
 If you now access the value inside `data[0]`, what would you get back?